JatinDjd/mit_campaign_india/README.md

 5. Click the "Update from Remote" button.
 6. Finally, click the "Deploy HEAD Commit" button.

-If after taking pull on live, changes are not still visible then please plush the cache on CloudFlare.
-You can also flush it by openig the link provided to you in the group.
+If after taking pull on live, changes are still not visible then please purge the cache on CloudFlare.
+You can also purge it by opening the link provided to you in the group.
 ## Getting Support

 For any queries or assistance related to this repository, feel free to contact me at `sahil@masterinfotech.com`.